Reviewer Guidelines

 Dual submission

 Submissions that are identical or substantially similar to papers that are under review, have been accepted to, or have been published in other archival conferences and journals should be deemed dual submissions.
+If you suspect a dual submission, please escalate this to the TPC.

 Discussion